ClaGra/Internet_Technology_Beer_Brewing/README.md

 5. As a User, I want to view orders by ID so that I can check specific transactions.

 #### User Stories Inventory
-1. As a System, I want to automatically update inventory when bottling or orders are added, modified, or deleted so that stock levels remain accurate in real time.
+1. As a System, I want to automatically update inventory when bottling and orders are added, modified, or deleted so that stock levels remain accurate in real time.
 2. As a User, I want to edit inventory items so that I can correct stock data.
-3. As an Admin, I want to delete inventory items so that I can remove expired entries.
+3. As an Admin, I want to delete inventory items so that I can remove expired or invalid entries.
 4. As a User, I want to view the full inventory so that I can monitor current stock levels.
 5. As a User, I want to view inventory by ID so that I can locate specific stock items.
 6. As a User, I want to view an inventory summary so that I can get an overview by category.

-#### User Stories Brewing
+#### User Stories Brewing Protocols
 1. As a User, I want to add new brewing protocols so that brewing processes are documented.
 2. As a User, I want to edit brewing protocols so that I can update brewing information.
-3. As an Admin, I want to delete brewing protocols so that I can remove incorrect data.
+3. As an Admin, I want to delete brewing protocols so that I can remove outdated or incorrect records.
 4. As a User, I want to view brewing protocols so that I can understand the production process.
 5. As a User, I want to view brewing protocols by ID so that I can reference specific batches.

-#### User Stories Bottoling
+#### User Stories Bottling
 1. As a User, I want to add bottling records so that packaging is documented.
 2. As a User, I want to edit bottling records so that I can update packaging information.
-3. As an Admin, I want to delete bottling records so that I can clean up errors.
+3. As an Admin, I want to delete bottling records so that I can correct errors or remove invalid entries.
 4. As a User, I want to view bottling records so that I can see packaging status.
 5. As a User, I want to view bottling records by ID so that I can look up specific batches.

 #### User Stories Customer
 1. As a User, I want to add new customers so that I can manage client information.
 2. As a User, I want to edit customer data so that I can keep records accurate.
-3. As an Admin, I want to delete customers so that I can remove incorrect contacts.
+3. As an Admin, I want to delete customers so that I can remove outdated or incorrect entries.
 4. As a User, I want to view all customers so that I can see our client base.
 5. As a User, I want to view customers by ID so that I can quickly locate someone.

 #### User Stories Recipe
-1. As a User, I want to add new recipes so that I can document its category.
+1. As a User, I want to add new recipes so that I can register new recipe so that I can document different beer types and categories.
-2. As a User, I want to edit recipes so that I can update its category.
+2. As a User, I want to edit recipes so that I can update information as needed.
-3. As an Admin, I want to delete recipes so that I can remove incorrect ones.
+3. As an Admin, I want to delete recipes so that I can remove invalid or outdated entries.
-4. As a User, I want to view all recipes so that I get an overview of what is there.
+4. As a User, I want to view all recipes so that I can get an overview of available recipes.
-5. As a User, I want to view recipes by ID so that I can access specific details.
+5. As a User, I want to view recipes by ID so that I can access specific detailed information.

 #### User Stories Alert
-1. As a System, I want to automatically add an alert when inventory is low so that users are notified in time.
+1. As a System, I want to automatically create alerts when inventory is low so that users are notified in time.
-2. As a User, I want to delete alerts so that I can clear notifications of categories no longer used.
+2. As a User, I want to delete alerts so that I can clear resolved or irrelevant notifications.
-3. As a System, I want to automatically delete alerts when inventory is replenished so that only relevant alerts remain.
+3. As a System, I want to automatically remove alerts when inventory is replenished so that only current warnings remain.

 ### Use Case

+> Note: In the following use case descriptions, the term user includes both regular users and admins.

 #### Use Case 100 Order
 ![image](https://github.com/user-attachments/assets/0b3f9cc6-137f-477d-bee6-c99b1c805c0a)

-- UC-101 [Add Order]: The system shall allow both the user and the admin to add new orders through a form.
+- UC-101 [Add Order]: The system shall allow the user to add new orders through a form.
 The order data will be stored and reflected in the order list view.
-- UC-102 [Edit Order]: The system shall allow both the user and the admin to update existing orders.
+- UC-102 [Edit Order]: The system shall allow the user to update existing orders.
 The user selects an order, modifies fields such as date, product quantity, or customer name, and confirms the changes.
 - UC-103 [Delete Order]: The system shall allow the admin to delete an order.
 This action permanently removes the record from the database after confirmation.
-- UC-104 [View Orders]: The system shall allow both the user and the admin to view a list of all orders.
+- UC-104 [View Orders]: The system shall allow the user to view a list of all orders.
 Each record includes an order ID, date, and action buttons.

 #### Use Case 200 Inventory
 ![image](https://github.com/user-attachments/assets/d7fbe49f-c05f-4ee8-8ac3-f3807c7155e3)

-- UC-201 [Edit Inventory]: The system shall allow both the admin and the user to edit existing inventory items.
+- UC-201 [Edit Inventory]: The system shall allow the user to edit existing inventory items.
 Additionally, the system shall automatically edit the inventory based on newly created orders.
 - UC-202 [Delete Inventory]: The system shall allow the admin to delete inventory items.
+This action permanently removes the item from the inventory after confirmation.
-- UC-203 [View Inventory]: The system shall allow both the admin and the user to view the inventory.
+- UC-203 [View Inventory]: The system shall allow the user to view the inventory.
+The list displays item  names, quantities, batch number and expiration Date.
-- UC-204 [View Inventory by ID]: The system shall allow both the admin and the user to view the inventory sorted by ID.
+- UC-204 [View Inventory by ID]: The system shall allow the user to view the inventory sorted by ID.
+The list displays item  names, quantities, batch number and expiration Date.
-- UC-205 [View Inventory Summary]: The system shall allow both the admin and the user to view the inventory summary.
+- UC-205 [View Inventory Summary]: The system shall allow the user to view the inventory summary.
+The summary displays item names and total quantities.

 #### Use Case 300 Brewing
 ![image](https://github.com/user-attachments/assets/6127b51d-4d0c-43bd-b8c3-e0c0c40267f2)

-- UC-301 [Add Brewing Protocol]: The system shall allow the admin to add a new brewing protocol.
+- UC-301 [Add Brewing Protocol]: The system shall allow the user to add a new brewing protocol.
+The user provides details such as recipe, brewing date, and process parameters.
-- UC-302 [Edit Brewing Protocol]: The system shall allow both the admin and the user to edit an existing brewing protocol.
+- UC-302 [Edit Brewing Protocol]: The system shall allow the user to edit an existing brewing protocol.
+The user can modify fields such as recipe, brewing date, and process parameters.
 - UC-303 [Delete Brewing Protocol]: The system shall allow the admin to delete a brewing protocol.
+This action permanently removes the brewing protocol from the system after confirmation.
-- UC-304 [View Brewing Protocol]: The system shall allow both the admin and the user to view brewing protocols.
+- UC-304 [View Brewing Protocol]: The system shall allow the user to view brewing protocols.
+The list displays brewing dates, recipes, and process parameters.
-- UC-305 [View Brewing Protocol by ID]: The system shall allow both the admin and the user to view brewing protocols sorted by ID.
+- UC-305 [View Brewing Protocol by ID]: The system shall allow the user to view brewing protocols sorted by ID.
+The list displays brewing dates, recipes, and process parameters.

 #### Use Case 400 Bottling
 ![image](https://github.com/user-attachments/assets/a712c184-6219-4a0b-9f11-ebb8302a0eb8)

-- UC-401 [Add Bottling]: The system shall allow both the admin and the user to add a new bottling record.
+- UC-401 [Add Bottling]: The system shall allow the user to add a new bottling record.
+The user provides details such as bottling date, expiration date, quantity, and batch number.
-- UC-402 [Edit Bottling]: The system shall allow both the admin and the user to edit an existing bottling record.
+- UC-402 [Edit Bottling]: The system shall allow thee user to edit an existing bottling record.
+The user can modify fields such as bottling date, expiration date, quantity, and batch number.
 - UC-403 [Delete Bottling]: The system shall allow the admin to delete a bottling record.
+This action permanently removes the record from the system after confirmation.
-- UC-404 [View Bottling]: The system shall allow both the admin and the user to view bottling information.
+- UC-404 [View Bottling]: The system shall allow the user to view bottling record.
+The list displays bottling dates, expiration date, quantities, and batch numbers.
-- UC-405 [View Bottling by ID]: The system shall allow both the admin and the user to view bottling information sorted by ID.
+- UC-405 [View Bottling by ID]: The system shall allow the user to view bottling record sorted by ID.
+The list displays bottling dates, expiration date, quantities, and batch numbers.

 #### Use Case 500 Customer
 ![image](https://github.com/user-attachments/assets/83313a6c-a445-4b0c-ad12-8b92f0817cc6)

-- UC-501 [Add Customer]: The system shall allow the admin to add a new customer.
+- UC-501 [Add Customer]: The system shall allow the user to add a new customer.
+The user provides details such as customer name, contact information address, date of birth.
-- UC-502 [Edit Customer]: The system shall allow both the admin and the user to edit an existing customer.
+- UC-502 [Edit Customer]: The system shall allow the user to edit an existing customer.
+The user can modify fields such as customer name, contact information address, date of birth.
 - UC-503 [Delete Customer]: The system shall allow the admin to delete a customer.
+This action permanently removes the customer from the system after confirmation.
-- UC-504 [View Customer]: The system shall allow both the admin and the user to view customer information.
+- UC-504 [View Customer]: The system shall allow the user to view customer information.
+The list displays customer names, contact information address, date of birth.
-- UC-505 [View Customer by ID]: The system shall allow both the admin and the user to view customer information sorted by ID.
+- UC-505 [View Customer by ID]: The system shall allow the user to view customer information sorted by ID.
+The list displays customer names, contact information address, date of birth.

 #### Use Case 600 Recipe
 ![image](https://github.com/user-attachments/assets/16f720fc-000a-4155-b753-057da7da24d2)

-- UC-601 [Add Recipe]: The system shall allow the admin to add a new recipe.
+- UC-601 [Add Recipe]: The system shall allow the user to add a new recipe category.
+The user provides details such as recipe name, recipe category, and recipe category label.
-- UC-602 [Edit Recipe]: The system shall allow both the admin and the user to edit an existing recipe.
+- UC-602 [Edit Recipe]: The system shall allow the user to edit an existing recipe category.
+The user can modify fields such as recipe name, recipe category, and recipe category label.
-- UC-603 [Delete Recipe]: The system shall allow the admin to delete a recipe.
+- UC-603 [Delete Recipe]: The system shall allow the admin to delete a recipe category.
+This action permanently removes the category from the system after confirmation.
-- UC-604 [View Recipe]: The system shall allow both the admin and the user to view recipe information.
+- UC-604 [View Recipe]: The system shall allow the user to view recipe category.
+The list displays recipe names, recipe category, and recipe category label.
-- UC-605 [View Recipe by ID]: The system shall allow both the admin and the user to view recipe information sorted by ID.
+- UC-605 [View Recipe by ID]: The system shall allow the user to view recipe category sorted by ID.
+The list displays recipe names, recipe category, and recipe category label.

 #### Use Case 700 Alert
 ![image](https://github.com/user-attachments/assets/f78d80d6-1bd1-4f11-b450-ea7d64f539b4)

 - UC-701 [Add Alert]: The system shall automatically add an alert when the inventory per category is below 72.
+The alert includes details such as the affected category and current inventory level.
-- UC-702 [View Alert]: The system shall allow Admin and Users to view all current alerts with related inventory details.
+- UC-702 [View Alert]: The system shall allow the user to view all current alerts with related inventory details.
+The list displays the category and the current quantity.
 - UC-703 [Delete Alert]: The system shall allow the admin to delete an existing alert.
-Additionally, the system shall automatically delete an existing alert when the inventory per category is above 72.
+Additionally, the system shall automatically delete an existing alert when the inventory per category rises above 72 units.

 ## Design
-> 🚧: Keep in mind the Corporate Identity (CI); you shall decide appropriately the color schema, graphics, typography, layout, User Experience (UX), and so on.

-## Corporate Identity (CI) & Visual Style
 ### Color Scheme:
 The design uses a warm, inviting palette that reflects the local and traditional values of Brauverein Full: